jonberliner/amarcord/README.md

 # Amacord Project

 ### motivation
-+ I, Jon Berliner, grew up in a really abusive house.
++ I grew up in a really abusive house.
 One of the more sinister features of my childhood going still into current adulthood is gaslighting.  features include:
     + telling me that my stories never happened
     + attributing my lived experiences that are positive to my brothers, and my brothers' negative experiences to me (really!)
     + intentionally forgetting names